reverie-rs/reverie/benchmark/benchmark.md

 On ubuntu-18.04, i5-4670 (4-core), using benchmark `getpid-many.c`:

+The benchmark focuses on the worse case metrics, that is, every syscalls are getting patched. i.e.: `getpid-many` create a big chunk of `getpid` syscall sequence and each sequence will cause patching.

 * `getpid` syscall takes about 260ns

 * patched `getpid` (including the syscall itself) takes about 80us